andern/andern.github.com/_posts/2013-05-12-binary-search-trees.md

     };
 Test syntax highlighting later.

-The manual says that inline latex can be $x = 5$ inserted like that.
+The manual says that inline latex can be inserted like that.

 # References
 Biggs, N.; Lloyd, E. and Wilson, R. (1986), Graph Theory, 1736-1936, Oxford University Press